retronav/rosette/README.md

 // 2.
 Define your database schema using Zod and Rosette's schema helpers const mySchema = z.object({
-  Title: schemas.title, // For 'Title' property
+  Title: properties.title, // For 'Title' property
-  Description: schemas.text, // For 'Text' or 'Rich Text' property
+  Description: properties.text, // For 'Text' or 'Rich Text' property
-  Date: schemas.date, // For 'Date' property
+  Date: properties.date, // For 'Date' property
-  Tags: schemas.multiSelect, // For 'Multi-select' property
+  Tags: properties.multiSelect, // For 'Multi-select' property
-  Published: schemas.checkbox // For 'Checkbox' property
+  Published: properties.checkbox // For 'Checkbox' property
   // Add more properties as needed, matching your Notion database structure });